isaacnwt/isaacnwt/README.md

 # Hi, everyone!
 Welcome to my profile!

-Here you can find some projects I've been working during my journey as a dev.
+Here you can find some projects I've been doing during my graduation in Software Analisys and Development.

-Currently, I'm on an internship at Serasa Experian, where I am working hard to become a web developer.
+Currently, I'm on an internship at Serasa Experian, where I'm learing and working to become a web developer.

 ## Technologies I've Worked With...
 <div style="display: inline_block"><br>